Aedicula: Classical aediculae

 Many aediculae were household shrines (lararia) that held small altars or statues of the Lares and Di Penates.
 The Lares were Roman deities protecting the house and the family household gods.
 The Penates were originally patron gods (really genii) of the storeroom, later becoming household gods guarding the entire house.

 Other aediculae were small shrines within larger temples, usually set on a base, surmounted by a pediment and surrounded by columns.
 In ancient Roman architecture the aedicula has this representative function in the society.
 They are installed in public buildings like the triumphal arch, city gate, and thermae.
-The Library of Celsus in Ephesus (c.
-2 AD) is a good example.
+The Library of Celsus in Ephesus (ca. 2 AD) is a good example.

 From the 4th century Christianization of the Roman Empire onwards such shrines, or the framework enclosing them, are often called by the Biblical term tabernacle, which becomes extended to any elaborated framework for a niche, window or picture.